Bahun98/HetLuxLab/README.md

 ## Features

+- Download the latest Eindhoven lighting dataset from the Eindhoven OpenData website.
 - Load and filter lighting data by wijk (neighborhood).
 - Clean street names to remove numeric and alphanumeric suffixes (e.g., "Zandeiland 003A" → "Zandeiland").
 - Display total lamp counts and percentage of missing/zero flagged lamps.